 Family Support: It is extremely important for you to take an active interest in your child’s life.
 Ask about his/her day, recognize behavior, then reinforce what your child is learning when you’re at home.
 It is important for your child to see parent/teacher collaboration and support of one another!
 When we work together as a team, support each other, and keep behavior reinforcement consistent between home and school, your child will thrive!

-When you pick up your child at the end of each day, you should have a parent/student/teacher conversation that sounds similar to this: What was the worst part of your day?
+When you pick up your child ask about his/her day.
+Here are some things you could ask: What was the worst part of your day?
 Did anything make you upset or sad, why?
 How did you work through it?
 What was the best part of your day?
 Did anything make you feel really excited or happy?
 Did you keep your hands to yourself?
-Do you think you made good choices and deserve a sticker?
+Do you think you made good choices?
 In most cases, this should be yes!
 The goal is to work through any problems successfully even if they had a melt down and went to the calming corner.
-We want them to utilize the calming corner!
-If they hurt a friend physically, didn’t keep hands to self, then the answer should be no. No, I don’t need a sticker today.
+We want them to utilize the calming corner.
+It helps them recognize their feelings and work through them appropriately.
+If they hurt a friend physically, didn’t keep hands or body to self, then the answer should be no. No, I don’t need a sticker today.
 I will do better tomorrow!
 Monday through Thursday are sticker days, Friday (or whichever day will be the end of your child’s week) will be Treasure Box day (each day will be counted individually, but toys & candy every day is unnecessary).
 Parents/teachers may also set an individual goal to focus on a personal struggle.
 In that case, you would discuss the behavior with your child each day to remind them what they are working on then add it to your conversation at the end of each day to decide if the prize was earned.

 Off Premise Trips and Field Trips